hafdon/foundryvtt-journal-sync/marshbout/encyclopedia/encyclopedia (iVhprmlTtQTZBDRP).md

 **Hodmandod**: A generic term for a strange creature which the gnolls used to describe the 'fetus mushrooms.'

+**millismack**: smallest possible unit of measure in determining initiative

 **Norman Barrelchest**: A co-constable at the northeast armory in Marshbout.

 **Organiborgs: **"Organic cyborgs" i.e. completely organic entities (?).